Escaping the Trance of Depression

 Working with people who are depressed requires a delicate balance.
 They’re usually lost in their depressive experience and perspective, so you have to join them in that experience and let them know you have some sense of what they’re going through.
 At the same time, you have to be careful not to get caught up in that discouragement and hopelessness along with them.

 I think of it as having one foot in their experience and one foot out.
 I call this Acknowledgement and Possibility.
-It involves acknowledging the depressed person’s suffering, validating his felt sense of things, and inviting him out of that experience.
+It involves acknowledging the depressed person’s suffering, validating their felt sense of things, and inviting them out of that experience.

 When people don’t feel heard, understood, or validated in their experience, they often appear “resistant” and uncooperative in therapy.
 On the other hand, if all one offers is acceptance and validation, it’s all too easy to help the sufferer wallow and stay stuck in his depressive experience.